benrodenhaeuser/benrodenhaeuser.github.io/_drafts/understanding-sinatra.md

 end
 ```

 The gist is this: every `use` statement in our code adds a middleware node to the `@middleware` array.
-As a `@prototype` object is created, all nodes are „wired up“, with our `Frankie::Application` instance being the last node in the chain (the node „fronting“ the chain).
-As a result, we got ourselves a Rack app accessible via the `prototype` method.
+As a `@prototype` object is created, all those nodes are „wired up“, with a `Frankie::Application` instance being the last node in the chain (the node „fronting“ the chain).

-Now how to handle an incoming request given this setting?
-There *is* a conceptual conundrum to solve.
-Our earlier code used to create a fresh application instance for every request that needs to be handled.
-However, once the middleware chain is set up as above, a single application instance will survive across requests.
-The solution is to use this instance as a blueprint which is duplicated with every request.
-Handling a request then involves roughly the following steps:
+Now how to handle an incoming request given this set-up?
+There *is* a problem to solve.
+Our earlier code used to create a *fresh* application instance for every request that needs to be handled.
+However, once the middleware chain is set up as above, an instance of `Frankie::Application` will front the middleware chain and survive across requests (after all, it’s stored at the class level via the `prototype` object).
+So how are we going to respect the „one instance per request“ principle?

-- The class method `call` is invoked on `Frankie::Application`.
-- The body of that method invokes `call` on the `@prototype` object, which is a Rack app that contains all middleware nodes and is fronted by a `Frankie::Application` instance.
-- If that `@prototype` object does not exist already, create it on the fly.
-- Walk through the middleware chain invoking `call` on each node.
-Our `Frankie::Application` instance is the last node in the chain.
-- As this last node is `call`ed, the instance *duplicates itself*, and lets the duplicated instance handle the request.
-- In this way, the instance fronting the middleware chain persists across requests, but never actually handles a request itself.

-In code, this looks like as follows:
+The solution is to use the stored instance as a blueprint which is duplicated with every request – this also explains the choice of the name „`prototype`“.
+So we add the following code:

 ```ruby
 class Application